Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Distilling Moral and Empirical Assumptions from the Framework

-Similar to unjust life's bias, we can distinguish between unequal utility due to informed choice (\textit{just} unequal utility) and unequal utility for which individuals should not be held accountable (\textit{unjust} unequal utility).
-For example, the consequences of a false negative in \nameref{case:lending} are worse for an individual that generally has a harder time getting a loan due to unconscious bias, which is related to luck rather than choice.
+We now arrive at the last distortion: unequal utility.
+Similar to unjust life's bias, a luck egalitarian conception of equality could distinguish between unequal utility due to informed choice (\textit{just} unequal utility) and unequal utility for which individuals should not be held accountable (\textit{unjust} unequal utility).
+For example, the consequences of a false negative in \nameref{case:lending} are worse for an individual who generally has a harder time getting a loan due to the unconscious bias of lenders, a factor related to luck rather than choice.
 On the other hand, if an individual purposefully withholds payment, unequal utility could be considered just.
-If an individual belongs to a group that is already disproportionately affected by historical injustice, they have a reason to reject a classifier that reproduces or even exacerbates an unfair distribution of burdens and benefits\footnote{\citet{castro2019wrong} and \citet{long2021fairness} make similar arguments to explain why failing to satisfy equalized odds in pretrial risk assessment is morally wrong.}.
+In the absence of unjust life's bias, measurement bias, and technical bias, accounting for unjust unequal utility must correspond to differential treatment.
+As we have seen in Section~\ref{malifebias}, a substantive conception of equality could provide a moral argument to value outcomes differently across groups.
+In this case, the relevant measure of fairness highly depends on the supplied utility function and cannot be connected to demographic parity or equalized odds in the general case.